 For most developers though, the main benefit is exposure.
 Having your app featured on the Play Pass tab in the Google Play Store is a sure-fire way to get it in front of millions of people around the world.
 Google promises that all it takes is a few minor changes to existing APKs.

 Interested in having your app included in Play Pass?
 It’s currently invitation-only, but you can fill out this form and express interest in participating.

-Would you be willing to pay for a Google Play Pass subscription?
-Let us know in the comments!
+Will you be subscribing to Google Play Pass, or do you prefer ad-supported experiences?
+Let us know in the comments below!